Rights & Privacy

 Boston University has developed detailed procedures, described in its Complaint Procedures in Cases of Alleged Unlawful Discrimination or Harassment, by which individuals may bring forward concerns or complaints of discrimination and harassment.
 (These procedures cover all protected characteristics listed in the Equal Opportunity Policy, but they do NOT cover sexual misconduct.
 Procedures covering sexual misconduct are listed below.)
 Retaliation against any individual who brings forward such a complaint or who cooperates or assists with an investigation of such a complaint is both unlawful and strictly prohibited by Boston University.

-Procedures for the Resolution of Sexual Misconduct Complaints against Students and Procedures for the Resolution of Sexual Misconduct against Faculty, Staff, Affiliates and Non-Affiliates provide detailed procedures by which individuals may bring forward concerns or complaints of sexual misconduct.
+Procedures for the Resolution of Title IX Complaints Against Students, Faculty, Staff, Affiliates, and Non-Affiliates, along with Procedures for the Resolution of Non-Title IX Sexual Misconduct Complaints Against Students and Procedures for the Resolution of Non-Title IX Sexual Misconduct Complaints Against Faculty, Staff, Affiliates, and Non-Affiliates provide detailed procedures by which individuals may bring forward concerns or complaints of sexual misconduct.
 Retaliation against an individual who brings forward such a complaint or who cooperates or assists with an investigation of such a complaint is both unlawful and strictly prohibited by Boston University.

-Inquiries regarding the Sexual Misconduct/Title IX Policy or the Procedures for Resolution may be directed to the University's Title IX Coordinator, in the Equal Opportunity Office, 19 Deerfield St., floor 2, email@example.com.
+Inquiries regarding the Sexual Misconduct/Title IX Policy or the Procedures for Resolution may be directed to the University’s Title IX Coordinator, in the Equal Opportunity office, 888 Commonwealth Avenue, firstname.lastname@example.org.